molnard/wasabipres2019/README.md

 To pay you are using some kind of wallet for the transaction maybe a webwallet or a lightwallet.
 The problem is that

 __Light wallets__ Everyt actions you take are forwarded to a server.
 Thin client like wallets are the same they are just providing a user interface but transaction related operations are running on the servers which can easily spy on you.
 In the privacy point of view this is the worst you can do.
-Use wallets which are not tied to a dedicated server.

 __Key storage__ To sign the transaction for that coffee you have to own a private key.
 It must be stored on your device, meaning that you have the full control over your bitcoins no third party can freeze or lose your funds.
 If you control the keys it is your bitcoin if you don't control the keys it is not your bitcoin.